-At the end of the next term of enrollment, a student on academic probation who has failed to attain either the above cumulative standard or a 2.0 GPA for that term will be dismissed for one semester.
-That said, Biddle Institute guidelines will apply for Biddle Freshman Program and Sit Lux Students (See the Metropolitan College/Biddle Institute section of this catalog).
+At the end of the next term of enrollment, a student on academic probation who fails to attain either the above cumulative standard or a 2.0 GPA for that term will be dismissed for one semester.
+Note: Biddle Institute guidelines will apply for Biddle Freshman Program and Sit Lux Students.
+(See the University College/Biddle Institute section of this Catalog.)
 The first dismissal may be appealed.
-If successfully appealed, the student must either earn a semester GPA of at least 2.00 or achieve the cumulative GPA required for the number of credit hours attempted as outlined in the preceding chart.
+If successfully appealed, the student must either earn a semester GPA of at least 2.00 or achieve the cumulative GPA required for the number of credit hours attempted (as outlined in the preceding chart).
 Students failing to meet one of these standards after appeal will be dismissed for one semester.
-Dismissed students can appeal to attend summer school (See below).
+Dismissed students can appeal to attend summer school (see below).